Monash University: 1970s onwards

 From the mid-1960s to the early 1970s, Monash became the centre of student radicalism in Australia.
-It was the site of many mass student demonstrations, particularly concerning Australia's role in Vietnam War and conscription.
+It was the site of many mass student demonstrations, particularly concerning Australia's role in the Vietnam War and conscription.
 By the late 1960s, several student organisations, some of which were influenced by or supporters of communism, turned their focus to Vietnam, with numerous blockades and sit-ins.
 In one extraordinary event that came to be known as the Monash Siege, students forced then Prime Minister Malcolm Fraser to hide in a basement at the Alexander Theatre, in a major protest over the Whitlam dismissal.

 In the late 1970s and 1980s, some of Monash's most publicised research came through its pioneering of in-vitro fertilisation (IVF).
 Led by Carl Wood and Alan Trounson, the Monash IVF Program achieved the world's first clinical IVF pregnancy in 1973.
 In 1980, they delivered the first IVF baby in Australia.
 This eventually became a massive source of revenue for the university at a time when university funding in Australia was beginning to slow down.

 In the late 1980s, the Dawkins Reforms changed the landscape of higher education in Australia.
 Under the leadership of Vice-Chancellor Mal Logan, Monash transformed dramatically.
 In 1988, Monash University had only one campus in Clayton, with around 15,000 students.
 Just over a decade later, it had 8 campuses (including 2 overseas), a European research and teaching centre, and more than 50,000 students, making it the largest and most internationalised Australian university.

 Expansion in the 1990s

 Expansion of the university began in 1990 with a series of mergers between Monash, the Chisholm Institute of Technology, and the Gippsland Institute of Advanced Education.
 In 1991 a merger with the Victorian College of Pharmacy created a new faculty of the university.
 This continued in 1994, with the establishment of the Berwick campus.

 In 1998, the university opened the Malaysia campus, its first overseas campus and the first foreign university in Malaysia.
-In 2001, Monash South Africa opened its doors in Johannesburg, making Monash the first foreign university in South Africa.
+In 2001, Monash South Africa opened its doors in Roodepoort, Johannesburg, making Monash the first foreign university in South Africa.
 The same year, the university secured an 18th-century Tuscan palace to open a research and teaching centre in Prato, Italy.

 At the same time, Australian universities faced unprecedented demand for international student places, which Monash met on a larger scale than most.
-Today, around 30% of its students are from outside Australia.
-Monash students come from over 100 countries, and speak over 90 different languages.
 The increase in international students, combined with the university's expansion, meant that Monash's income greatly increased throughout the 1990s, and it is now one of Australia's top 200 exporters.